Juliana Schroeder: Career

 Schroeder teaches at the Haas School of Business.
 She is the director of the Experimental Social Science Laboratory (Xlab) at UC Berkeley, as well as a faculty affiliate in the Social Psychology Department, the Cognition Department, and the Center for Human-Compatible AI at UC Berkeley.

 Schroeder is the cofounder and director of the Psychology of Technology Institute, which supports and advances scientific research regarding the psychological consequences and antecedents of technological advancements.

 Schroeder also occupies a number of academic roles outside of Haas.
 She is an elected member of the Society for Personality and Social Psychology, American Psychological Society, Society for Judgment and Decision Making, Academy of Management, International Association of Conflict Management, Association for Consumer Research.
 Schroeder also serves as an ad-hoc reviewer of peer-reviewed journals such as Organizational Behavior and Human Decision Processes, Group Processes and Intergroup Relations, and Academy of Management.

 Schroeder's research examines how people make social judgments and decisions.
 She studies the psychological processes underlying how people think about the minds of those around them, and how their judgments then influence their decisions and interactions.

+Efforts to Address Research Misconduct

+After Francesca Gino was placed on leave from Harvard amid allegations of research fraud, Schroeder and several other scientists co-founded the "Many Co-Authors" project which sought to identify the data provenance of Gino's studies.
+Schroeder worked with colleagues to audit her 7 empirical papers co-authored with Gino, and posted the completed audits on each paper's Many Co-Authors page.
+After the audits were complete, she reported that a paper she had coauthored with Francesca Gino was compromised.

+Nick Brown, a scientific-integrity researcher affiliated with Linnaeus University in Sweden, said he is "100 percent" certain that the data in one of the studies of the paper, Study 1b, were tampered with: “In my view, there is no innocent explanation in a universe where fairies don’t exist.”
+Schroeder did not view or handle the data from Study 1b.
+Schroeder led co-authors in requesting retraction of the paper from the journal.

+A second article Schroeder coauthored with Gino also had data irregularities.
+This paper was also retracted at the request of the authors, but the paper has now been corrected with the audited results.
+Regarding this paper, Schroeder said: “I couldn’t feel worse about that paper and that study...I’m deeply ashamed of it.”

+Schroeder co-authored five other papers with Gino that were audited and not found to have significant issues.